shinmao/WhyNot-StackOverflow/Format-String-Attack/README.md

 %x: 4bytes of hex, output hexadecimal number
 %s: 4byte string, read string from memory
 %p: ptr address
-%n: the number of string, write the number of bytes untill the format string to memory
+%n: the number of string, write 4bytes untill the format string to memory
 %(num)c: at least num of string
 %h: 2byte, short int
 %hh: 1byte of char